LiskArchive/lisk-legacy-docs/README.md

 git subtree split -P <name-of-folder> -b <name-of-new-branch>
 ```

 For each new version of the product, that needs updates / changes in the documentation, a corresponding Milestone and Branch will be created.
-Each **version branch** is branched from the development branch for the repective product.
+Each **version branch** is branched from the development branch for the respective product.

 E.g. For Lisk Core version 1.1.0
 - the Milestone would be: `Core 1.1.0`
 - the version branch would be: `dev-core-1-1-0`

-**Example:** How to create a new version branch for lisk-elements 2.0 documentation.
+**Example:** How to create a new version branch for `2.0.0` of the `lisk-elements` documentation.

 ```bash
 git checkout dev-elements # change to dev-branch